scottweisman/railsvps/README.md

 Change name of the app and ip address where needed (deploy.rb)

-Go get a server: Ubuntu 10.04 x64
+Go get a server: [http://digitalocean.com](http://digitalocean.com)
+- Recommended setup: Ubuntu 10.04 x64

 SSH to server